ALib C++ Library

 Note

-Internally, different template functions selected with std::enable_if for the different integral types.
+Internally, different template functions selected with keyword requires for the different integral types exist.

 See also